 Will the meals easily fit into the refrigerator?
 Think about your food-buying practices.
-If you purchase more fresh foods than iced, you’ll want quick access and a lot of space for storage in the refrigerator.
+If you purchase more fresh foods than iced, you’ll want quick access and more space for storage in the fridge.
 If you buy more frozen foods, you will need more freezer space that’s easy to attain.
-Unless you preparing meals often, you will not need as much capacity as a person who cooks often and entertains regularly.
+Unless you prepare meals often, you will not need as much capacity as someone who regularly cooks and entertains.

-Smart compartments and business help make it easy to keep food fresh and neatly displayed.
+Clever compartments and businesses help make it easy to keep food fresh and neatly displayed.

-Consider the needs of your kitchen to see whether the next features are nice to have or will need to have:
+Consider the needs of your kitchen to see whether the following features are nice to have or will need to have:

-Air FILTERING: An integral carbon filter helps to keep air in the refrigerator fresh.
+Air FILTERING: An integral carbon filter helps to keep the air in the refrigerator fresh.

-Connected Refrigerators: Also called smart refrigerators, these models offer many conveniences, including advanced climate, regulates, shopping lists, memos, and integration with a variety of home automation systems.
+Connected Refrigerators: Also called smart refrigerators, these models offer many conveniences, including advanced climate, regulation, shopping lists, memos, and integration with a variety of home automation systems.

 Door-Within-Door: A panel on the refrigerator door opens to storage space built into the entranceway.
-A door-in-door will save energy because you don’t have to open the entire door to gain access to the in-door bin.
+A door-in-door will save energy because you don’t have to open the entire door to access the in-door bin.

-Dual-Cooling System: This technique allows freezers to circulate cool air separately from the fridge to keep each compartment at the best temperature and humidity levels and also to keep your ice from tasting like garlic loaf of bread.
+Dual-Cooling System: This allows freezers to circulate cool air separately from the fridge to keep each compartment at the best temperature and humidity levels and keep your ice tasting like a garlic loaf of bread.